-ACHC currently provides licensure surveys on behalf of Texas, Florida, and Missouri.
-The process for Texas licensure surveys is the same as our Medicare certification process, but we have a two-step process for Missouri and Florida licensure surveys.
+ACHC currently provides licensure surveys on behalf of California, Florida, Missouri, New Mexico and Texas.
+The process for Texas licensure surveys is the same as our Medicare certification process, but we have a two-step process for California, Florida, Missouri, and New Mexico licensure surveys.
 The following tools provide more information about ACHC’s two-step process in these states:

 The ACHC compliance date is the date on which you acknowledge that your organization was/is/will be in compliance with the ACHC Accreditation Standards.
 The compliance date does not apply to state and Medicare CoPs, as agencies must always be in compliance with these requirements from the initiation of patient care.